 Location of Unakoti

-The main Bas relief of Unakotishwera Kala Bhairav ie Shiva is about 30 ft and may be considered one of the biggest in the country.
-There are several statues and bas relief carved in the adjacent landscapes and some are yet to be discovered.
-Statues of Goddess Durga and Ganga next to Lord Siva and the Ganesh sculptures are the most exquistive of the reliefs found in there.
+The main bas relief at Unakoti is Unakoteeshwara Kala Bhairav, a tribal form of Shiva about 30 feet in height.
+It is one of the biggest idols of Shiva in the country.
+There are several statues and bas relief carved in the adjacent landscape.
+Many are yet to be discovered, documented and opened to the public.
+What we see today is several digits short of the number Unakoti.

 Legend and Folklore of Unakoti

 Dating of the sculptures varies widely based on sources.
 Official sources date it to 9 – 10th century AD during the Pala rule.
 There are several legends for the origin of Unakoti.

 It is said that a local sculptor called Kallu Kumar wanted to accompany Shiva and Parvati to their heavenly abode at Mt.Kailash (tri-nation borders of India, Tibet, Nepal).
 Wary of the request, Shiva assigned Kumar the job of creating one crore sculptures by daybreak in return for his wish.
 Kumar fell short of his target by one.

 Another legend says that the sculptor received a divine message in his dream to create the reliefs and went on to create sculptures of Gods and Goddess, their number amounting to one less than a crore.
 In the end, he created one last sculpture of himself rather than that of a deity.
 That sculpture is not regarded among the count and hence the name, Unakoti.